sagefy/sagefy/docs/pages/data_structure.md

     - Basic layout:
         - **Accept**: Provide the learner with a description of the task.
         - **Assess**: Assess the learner's understanding of the task.
+        - **Analyze**: Analyze the problem and the context.
+Brainstorm strategies and pros and cons.
-        - **Plan**: Ask the learner to evaluate and analyze the task, break it into parts, and form a plan.
+        - **Plan**: Ask the learner to evaluate the task, break it into parts, and form a plan.
         - **Act**: Have learner implement their plan.
         - **Peer Review**: Have the learner evaluate other's work on the same task.
         - **Self Review**: Invite learner to review evaluations of the learner's work.